 Assessing the development

 However, the current trend is not enough to achieve the targets set by the Federal Government.
 In its 2010 Energy Concept (BMWi, BMU 2010, in German only), it decided to aim for a reduction in primary energy consumption by 20 % by 2020 and by 50 % by 2050, compared to 2008 levels.
 The Energy Concept targets also became part of the German Sustainable Development Strategy published by the Federal Government (BReg 2016).
-The German federal government's Integrated National Energy and Climate Plan (NECP), which emerged from the EU Governance Regulation, provides for a reduction in primary energy consumption by 30 % in 2030 and by 50 % in 2050 compared to 2008 (BReg 2019, Energy Efficiency Strategy 2050, in German only).
+The German federal government's Integrated National Energy and Climate Plan (NECP), which is based on the EU Governance Regulation, aims at a reduction in primary energy consumption by 30 % in 2030 and by 50 % in 2050 compared to 2008 (BReg 2019, Energy Efficiency Strategy 2050, in German only).
 This requires the consistent implementation of measures laid out in the National Action Plan on Energy Efficiency (BMWi 2014).

 More detailed information: 'Primärenergieverbrauch' (in German only).